wpernath/quarkus-grumpycat/README.md

 ```

 ## Game Server
 The server part consists of a HTML server serving index.html and the various scripts in JavaScript.
-It also contains `MapResource.java` which will be called to download a level in the format of [Tiled MapEditor](https://mapeditor.org).
+It also contains serveral REST API endpoints, namely:

+- `MapResource.java`, (`/maps`) will be called to download a level in the format of [Tiled MapEditor](https://mapeditor.org).
 All levels are stored in JSON format in `java/resources/map`.
-The all sources for the levels in the original XML based format of the MapEditor are stored in `/tiled`.
+All sources of the levels in the original XML based format of the MapEditor are stored in `/tiled`.

-The Game Server needs a PostgreSQL database server to store new games (`GameResource.java`) and to store the player's actions in (`PlayerMovementResource.java`).
+- `GameResource.java`, (`/game/`) will be called to create a new game on the server, which will be used to store all movements of the player in the client.

+- `TileSetResource.java`, (`/tileset`), will be used to download a given tileset for the map.
+Tilesets are also stored in `java/resources/map` and are JSON representations of the original XML based tilesets, stored in `/tiled`.

+- `PlayerMovementResource.java`, (`/movement`) will be called by the client to store player actions and movements.
+This is being used to replay random games after they've been played.
+This resource is simply taking the JSON parameters and is storing it in a PostgreSQL database server.